hypre-space/hypredrive/docs/usrman-src/input_file_structure.rst

 the container.
 If timestep metadata is embedded in the container, preconditioner reuse by timestep can use it when ``timestep_filename`` is omitted.

-Packed sequence files embed a mandatory small manifest block (uncompressed) with provenance/debug information (resolved suffix range, input paths, codec, build metadata).
+Packed sequence files use batched compression per part (one compressed blob per part for values, RHS, and dofmap across all systems), which yields good compression ratios.
+They embed a mandatory small manifest block (uncompressed) with provenance/debug information (resolved suffix range, input paths, codec, build metadata).
 This does not affect runtime reconstruction, but is useful when inspecting packed artifacts.
+See :ref:`utilities` for the internal container structure.

 Solver
 ------